anxk/build-listener/README.md

 This plugin allows sending node status notifications in the whole scope of Jenkins.

-Go to manage > configure > Simple Node Notification Plugin, add a http endpoint by specify its URL and node regular expression, for example:
+Go to manage > configure > Simple Node Notification Plugin, add a http endpoint by specify its URL and Filter (Java regular expression to select nodes), for example:

 Configure Example:
 <p align="center">